sciZer0/7/v/README.md

 On the other hand, absolutely, when you treat people like mushrooms — feed them manure and keep them in the dark — you get the "average voter" awful effect.

-And, when people have real power and information, when they are motivated, when the system is transparent and on highly-decentralized blockchain, then there is a big chance we get a real democracy working well.
+And, when people have real power and information, when they are motivated, when the system is transparent and on  blockchain, then there is a big chance we get a real democracy working well.